High-performance tyres offer more grip than regular tyres. This leads to better handling, improved steering feel and shorter stopping distances.

 WHAT ABOUT TYRE NOISE?

-Will high-performance tyres create more noise?
+Will these types of tyres create more noise?
 Yes, you can expect more road/tyre noise.

 This is again down to the stiffer sidewalls, which in general, transmit more road noise.
 On the other hand, more pliant tyres can absorb some of this.